8-10 tbsp Doves Farm Organic Wholemeal Bread Flour

 - Once your starter is bubbly, stir the starter and measure 25g into a large mixing bowl.

-- Add 50g flour and 75ml water, stir to make a paste, cover loosely with cling film and leave in a warm place for 4 - 12 hours until bubbles are appearing.
+- Add 50g flour and 75ml water, stir to make a paste, cover with the damp tea towel and leave in a warm place for 4 - 12 hours until bubbles are appearing.

 - Either dispose of the unused starter or continue to feed it daily with one spoon of flour and one of water until your next bread making session.